 Shirley’s work in data collection and record-keeping is particularly noteworthy.
 Under the mentorship of Tom Rogers, she compiled Idaho bird sightings into notebooks, which eventually expanded into a comprehensive database created with her husband’s help.
 This database, which includes nearly 190,000 bird records, has become a cornerstone for bird distribution studies in Idaho.
 It incorporates records from birding enthusiasts, scientific surveys, and historical accounts, such as those found in Thomas Burleigh’s Birds of Idaho.

-The database also inspired the development of the Idaho Bird Distribution Database and led to the publication of Idaho Bird Distribution: Mapping By Latilong, co-authored by Shirley and Daniel A. Stephens in 1991 and updated in 1997.
+The database also inspired the development of the Idaho Bird Distribution Database and led to the publication of Idaho Bird Distribution: Mapping By Latilong, co-authored by Daniel A. Stephens and Shirley in 1991 and updated in 1997.
 Shirley’s meticulous work on latilong maps continues to inform bird distribution research.
 These maps, accessible on the Idaho Birds website, are updated regularly to reflect the current status of species across the state.

 A founding member of the Coeur d’Alene Audubon chapter, Shirley has been instrumental in its growth and success since its inception in 1990.
 She managed membership, edited the chapter newsletter for over 30 years, and established the chapter’s first website in 2004, which she coded in HTML.
 The site served as a vital resource until 2024.